spectrocloud/librarium/content/docs/04-clusters/04-palette-virtual-clusters/palette-virtual-cluster-quickstart.md

 # Getting Started with Palette Virtual Clusters

-With Palette Virtual Clusters (PVC), you can deploy additional Kubernetes clusters that run as nested clusters within an existing Host Cluster.
+With Palette Virtual Clusters (PVC), you can deploy additional Kubernetes clusters that run as nested clusters within an existing *Host Cluster*.

-There are certain advantages to use a Palette virtual cluster environment.
+There are certain advantages to use a PVC environment.
 For example, you are free to operate with admin level privileges, while simultaneously ensuring strong isolation, reducing operational overhead, and improving resource utilization.

 Try the steps below to [enable](#enablingpalettevirtualclustersonanexistinghostcluster) and [deploy](#deployingapalettevirtualcluster) a managed Palette Virtual Cluster from within Palette.